chaozznl/chaozzDB/README.md

 WHERE user_id = 10 // user_id equals 10
 WHERE user_id !=10 // user_id does not equal 10
 WHERE name ~= admin // name contains the word admin (best practice is to urlencode this value if it's not an integer)
-WHERE user_id &lt; 10 // user_id is smaller then 10
+WHERE user_id < 10 // user_id is smaller then 10
-WHERE user_id &gt; 10 // user_id is bigger then 10
+WHERE user_id > 10 // user_id is bigger then 10
-WHERE user_id &lt; 10 AND name = admin // use the AND operator to combine conditions
+WHERE user_id < 10 AND name = admin // use the AND operator to combine conditions
-WHERE user_id = 1 OR user_id = 5 OR user_id &gt; 10 // user the OR operator to combine conditions
+WHERE user_id = 1 OR user_id = 5 OR user_id > 10 // user the OR operator to combine conditions
 ```

 ## Encoding and decoding data